confighq/confighq/README.md

 # configHQ

-configHQ is a centralized configuration platform, which can be used as a flexible way to configure applications at runtime.
+**configHQ** is a centralized configuration platform, which can be used as a flexible way to configure applications at runtime.
 Some suggested use cases: Product configurations/settings with exception handling, one/region based configurations, feature flagging, whitelisting of internal/external services, high performance key-value store, implementation of peer review process for adding, updating or removing configurations.

-- Product configurations/settings with exception handling
-- Zone/region based configurations
-- Feature flagging
-- Whitelisting of internal/external services
-- High performance key-value store
-- Implementation of peer review process for adding, updating or removing configurations
+**configHQ** fits perfectly in a microservice architecture, and can be run as a microservice itself.

+## How to use
+**configHQ** can be managed through a user-friendly, web-based admin interface.

+## Disclosure
+**configHQ** is a project submitted to the RedisConf2021 Hackathon, and is not intended to be used in production at this point.
+The project is available as-is without any warranties or guarantees, and usage is at own risk.